 The Fencing of Swimming Pools Act was introduced to protect young children from the danger of drowning.

 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 65 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 Here you will find fact sheets, application forms and check sheets for building projects.

-Building Consent Application forms are in the process of being updated.
-Please make sure that you download the latest version of our Building Application Forms before submitting any application.
+Application forms are in the process of being updated to reflect the requirements for forms under the Building Regulations 2004.
+Please make sure you download the latest version of our application form from this webpage when submitting any application.

 There will be a 2 week transition period from the date each new application form is uploaded to the WDC website.
 Any application submitted after the 2 week timeframe which is not on the current application version will be rejected at the time of lodgement.

 Once forms have been replaced, the table below will be updated to include start dates of the 2 week transition period.